sonydevworld/spresense/sdk/configs/examples/colorsensor/README.txt

-This configuration contains required options to colorsensor example.
+This configuration contains required options to use colorsensor example.

+[Source path]
+examples/colorsensor